 only nine survived the sinking.
 Eight of these men would survive the war.
 In 1945, his family received

-"The information available to the war department is that the vessel sailed from Manila on October 11, 1944,
+"The information available to the war department is that the vessel sailed from Manila on October 11, 1944, with

-aboard the vessel perished."
+the vessel perished."

 Since he was lost at sea, T/4 Andrew J. Napier's name is inscribed on the